 In addition to the above challenges, consider other on-page factors that determine the success of your websites, such as content quality, relevance, site speed and user engagement.

 Understandably, smaller businesses have less time and resources to spend on trial and error tactics.
-Building inbound links is without a doubt substantially more laborious than it used to be and a lot more costly.
+Building backlinks is without a doubt substantially more laborious than it used to be and a lot more costly.
 Working under the restrictions of a tight budget or time constraints can further hamper your SEO efforts.

 Weighing up return on investment for your link building and content generation efforts require measuring over an agreed term.
-Whereas a pay-per-click campaign’s effectiveness is deliberated over a period of days, weeks or months; link building requires a long-term approach of 6-12 months (depending on budget spend) to gauge the results more effectively.
+Whereas a pay-per-click campaign’s effectiveness is deliberated over a period of days, weeks or months; building backlinks requires a long-term approach of 6-12 months (depending on budget spend) to gauge the results more effectively.

 The lack of a content strategy dramatically impacts on the efforts of link building and SEO, content is the cornerstone of SEO and has the power to engage customers and influence their purchasing decisions.